What is Enhanced Container Isolation?

 Enhanced Container Isolation is available to Docker Business customers only.

-Enhanced Container Isolation provides an additional layer of security that uses a variety of advanced techniques to harden container isolation without impacting developer productivity.
-It is available with Docker Desktop 4.13.0 or later.
+It uses a variety of advanced techniques to harden container isolation, but without impacting developer productivity.

-Enhanced Container Isolation helps ensure strong container isolation and also locks in any security configurations that have been created, for instance through Registry Access Management policies or with Settings Management.
+Enhanced Container Isolation ensures stronger container isolation and also locks in any security configurations that have been created by administrators, for instance through Registry Access Management policies or with Settings Management.

 Note